mdjamikhan/Calendar-Event/README.md

-# 📅 React Calendar App
+📅 React Calendar App

-This is a simple and interactive calendar application built using **React** and **date-fns**.
-It allows users to view months, navigate between them, and see highlighted current dates.
+   This is a customizable React calendar application that allows users to:

+   Navigate through months

+   Add, edit, and delete events

+   View events by day

+   Support recurring events (daily, weekly, monthly, and custom intervals)

+   Persist data in localStorage

+Use the date-fns library for date operations

+🚀 Features
+    Monthly calendar view with day navigation

+    Add/Edit/Delete events

+    Recurring event support (daily, weekly, monthly, custom)

+    Events are saved in browser localStorage

+    Built with date-fns for accurate and easy date manipulation

-## 🚀 Live Demo
+🚀 Live Demo

 👉 [View Calendar App on Vercel](https://calendar-event-one.vercel.app/)